Updated: February 14, 2023

-However, if the prices of commodities has increased by 8.6% from last year due to inflation (which happened in NCR last 2005), then his real income actually increased only by 1.4%.
+However, if the prices of commodities have increased by 8.6% from last year due to inflation (which happened in NCR last 2005), then his real income actually increased only by 1.4%.

-This means that eventhough the husband will be getting an extra P2,500 per month, if they take into account the devaluation of the Philippine Peso, he will be in fact, only receiving a mere P350 extra per month.
+This means that even though the husband will be getting an extra P2,500 per month, if they take into account the devaluation of the Philippine Peso, he will be in fact, only receiving a mere P350 extra per month.

 These simplified computations clearly show how inflation affects our income and our daily lives.

 To define, it can be said that inflation is an increase in the prices of goods and services in a given economy over a period of time.
 This means that if an item costs P100 last year and if the inflation rate from that period to the present time is 12%, then the same item will now have a price of P112.

 There are many causes why the prices of commodities increase, there are a lot of theories and resources which you can read to know exactly these reasons.
 What is important for you to understand now is that because of inflation, our money is continuously shrinking or losing value.

 Inflation hurts people, particularly those in fixed incomes like the elderly and those whose income isn’t indexed to inflation.
 They lose a part of their purchasing powers because their cash flow remains constant while their cost of living increases.

 Employed individuals, despite receiving constant salary increments, are hurt because there is a time lag in compensation adjustments.
 By the time they receive higher nominal income, it has already been months since the prices of commodities went up.

 Do you have a savings account?
 What is the rate of interest per annum that your bank is giving you now?
 Chances are it is just 1%, maybe lower.
 It is usually less than the inflation rate from last year.